cyrilshtabtsovsky/website_from_neflify/content/pages/index.md

           With the expertise of Cyril Shtabtsovsky and his team, we decided to focus first on improving our sourcing and screening processes...
         tagline: ''
-        subtitle: 'Shai Albaranes, Vice President of Innovation and Ventures at Orbia'
+        subtitle: Shai Albaranes @ Vice President of Innovation and Ventures at Orbia
         text: ''
         image:
           altText: Maria Walters